ywteh/esphome-samsung-nasa/README.md

     id: hot_water_current_temp
 ```

-Likewise, target temperature can be bound to a number components for reading/modifying the desired temperature:
+Likewise, target temperature can be bound to a number component for reading/modifying the desired temperature:

 ```yaml
 number: